sfajfer/Master-of-Gu/chapters/05-Skills.md

 Haggle can only be used on non-player characters.
 Difficulty is based on the target's feelings towards you, and grants a discount on a purchase of 5% for every degree of success on the test.
 A critical counts as an additional degree of success.

 ### **Insight (Wis)**
 Used to judge a character's body language and intonation.
+A successful insight test involves learning a character's intention and scrutinizing their body language, and in most cases will not straight up say whether a character is lying or not.

 ### **Awareness (Wis)**
+Your ability to notice hidden objects.
+If you're meticulously searching an area, use deduction, but to notice an out of place detail while walking past a building you would use awareness.

 ### **Cultivation (Wis)**
-The higher your cultivation, the less damage you will take to your soul during cultivation, and the quicker your cultivation will increase.
+The higher your cultivation skill, the less damage you will take to your soul during cultivation, and the quicker your cultivation will increase.

 ### **Knowledge (Cog)**
 Knowledge is separated into a few categories: